RyShabz/RyShabz/README.md

 ### 🌱 What I'm focusing on

-Currently improving my Python skills to leverage mostly for data science but also expanding my awareness of available libraries
+Currently improving my Python skills to leverage mostly for data science but also expanding my awareness of available libraries.

 Current personal project is a discord.py bot to refresh my python skills.

 ### 👯  I’m looking to collaborate on projects involving predictive analytics